cbouwense/taillight/README.md

 # taillight

-Generate a CSS stylesheet automatically from an HTML document.
+Generate a CSS stylesheet automatically from an HTML document with Tailwind-like class names.

 ## Quick start